openmetalio/openmetal-docs/docs/users-manual/using-creating-images-cli.md

 ## **Next Steps**

-With this guide complete, move on to the next guide, which explains [how to create an Instance](create-an-instance-cli) using the command line.
+With this guide complete, move on to the next guide, which explains [how to create an Instance](create-an-instance) using the command line.